Jeanne Tedrow, President & CEO, North Carolina Center for Nonprofits

 - Hire a consultant or seek a volunteer facilitator who specializes in race equity work to create an equity strategy with the organization and articulate the organization’s position on race and equity;

 - Request executive search firms and others with whom you contract to share their diversity policy.

-In August, the Center will offer the EDI Roundtable for Nonprofit Executives: Practical Strategies for Dismantling Racism within North Carolina Nonprofits to help build and diversify the nonprofit leadership pipeline.
+The Center will offer the EDI Roundtable for Nonprofit Executives: Practical Strategies for Dismantling Racism within North Carolina Nonprofits to help build and diversify the nonprofit leadership pipeline.
 This executive leadership program will focus on the racial leadership gap, the generational leadership gap, and the policies, practices, and organizational cultures in nonprofits that exacerbate these gaps.
 We invite executive directors/CEOs, board chairs and other board leadership, human resources staff, business leaders, and other decision makers to join this virtual roundtable learning opportunity to facilitate ideas and actions towards eliminating systemic barriers and practices within nonprofit organizations.

 When we acknowledge that structural racism exists, we become more open to identifying strategies that change behaviors.
 Organizations and businesses intent on making change will need support, education, and a willingness to learn, make mistakes, and keep going.
 Working together, listening, and learning, Black, Brown, and White colleagues can transform our organizations and our sector.
 We cannot turn away from this opportunity.
 We can do this!

 This article appears in the Triangle Business Journal, A Better World: Nonprofits need to redouble efforts to address racism across society, July 17, 2020.